8n8/bigwebthing/README.md

 ## API

-A message is a tarred Git repository.

-Then the message is sliced up into chunks, each chunk is encrypted, and is sent.
+The message or blob is sliced up into chunks, each chunk is encrypted, and is sent.

 Before encryption, a chunk must be exactly 15942 bytes long.
 A chunk is encoded like this: